 "Points of Single Contact"

 In procedures for the issue of a sole trader's licence, the "one-stop shop" means that the district notary (documents office) obtains the tax number and, where necessary, identification number, and the statistical code, directly using the computer system created for this purpose, instead of the applicant.
-The applicant therefore does not need to deal in person with the competent State tax authority or the Central Statistical Office before sole trader activity is reported.
+The applicant therefore does not need to deal in person with the competent State tax authority or the Central Statistical Office prior to reporting sole trader activity.

 Tax payment obligations

-In the event that a service is provided, the obligation to pay value added tax arises at the time of sale, unless otherwise provided for.
-The price for performance is the tax basis.
-The validity of Community tax numbers and the accuracy of identification data may be confirmed upon application to the Central Contact Office of the Tax and Financial Control Administration (APEH), and the validity of Community tax numbers may be checked on the European Commission website via the VIES system, while Hungarian tax numbers may be checked on the APEH website.
+In the event that a service is provided, the obligation to pay value added tax arises at the time of performance, unless otherwise provided for.
+The consideration paid for the supply is the tax basis.
+Approval of the validity of the community tax numbers and the accuracy of identity figures can be requested from the Central Contact Office of the National Tax and Customs Administration or at the website of the European Commission via the VIES system.
+The Hungarian tax numbers are available via the website of the tax authority.

 The Social Security Number (TAJ number) is a personal identifier that Hungarian nationals receive at birth and keep all their lives.
 This code is used in records relating to healthcare, social and personal pension systems.
 TAJ numbers are generated by the National Health Insurance Fund (OEP).

-Employers must pay pension insurance contributions, health insurance contributions and labour market contributions every month, in order to cover any social security benefits.
+Employers must pay pension fund contributions, health insurance contributions and labour market contributions on a monthly basis, in order to cover any social security benefits.

 Employers may only advise of employment relationships and satisfy their obligations relating to wage contribution returns electronically on the Government Portal once they have registered at the Client Gateway: